 In order to fully remove TVSPY Malware from your computer system, we recommend that you follow the removal instructions underneath this article.
 If the first two manual removal steps do not seem to work and you still see TVSPY Malware or programs, related to it, we suggest what most security experts advise – to download and run a scan of your comptuer with a reputable anti-malware program.
 Downloading this software will not only save you some time, but will remove all of TVSPY Malware files and programs related to it and will protect your computer against such intrusive apps and malware in the future.

 - Guide 1: How to Remove TVSPY Malware from Windows.

-- Guide 2: Get rid of TVSPY Malware from Mac OS X.
+- Guide 2: Get rid of TVSPY Malware on Mac OS X.

-- Guide 3: Remove TVSPY Malware from Google Chrome.
+- Guide 3: Remove TVSPY Malware in Google Chrome.

 - Guide 4: Erase TVSPY Malware from Mozilla Firefox.

 - Guide 5: Uninstall TVSPY Malware from Microsoft Edge.